Skip to content

 ]

-For example commands to upload files, see Script Development / Basic Concepts / Sync API (Legacy: Auth Link) / POST Simplified Parameters
+For example commands on uploading files, see Script Development / Basic Concepts / Func API / POST Simplified Parameter Passing

 Added in version 1.6.9

-In some cases, requests may originate from third-party systems or applications in their own specific formats, and the request body may not be in JSON or Form format.
-In such situations, you can use **data as a parameter and invoke it using the POST simplified form.
+In some cases, requests may be initiated by third-party systems or applications in their specific format, and the request body is not in JSON or Form format.
+In such cases, you can use **data as a parameter and call it in the POST simplified form.

 Python